dceluis/mcp-hackathon/devlog.md

 Now what I will spend the rest of the day adding as many tasks as I can to the tasker mcp project, most importantly making the screenshot tool work.

+---
+03-02 @ 00:05

+So, I investigated how to render or work with images as results of tool calls.
+AFAIK this is not supported by clients like libreChat and others.

+So probably if i want to do this i need to use smolagents or cook up my own image-aware ReAct loop.
+Probably package this on a simple web server too so that i can access it from my phone through local LAN for demo purposes.

+I should probably start recording and editing the small use cases demo.

+Ideally i want to record 3 demos. one for simple tasks like clipboard, info, alarms, etc. aNother one for medium more interesting tasks or combination of tasks like playing songs or whatever i come up with later. and finally the demo that would be awesome to have is a visual, multi step navigation demo which i need image observation for.
+So, I have 2 demos to record and hopefully i still have time to tackle the ReAct app with images.